csevero/mcp-servers/clickup/README.md

 #### 🔧 Adding New Tools

-1. **Repository Pattern**: All ClickUp API interactions go through the repository interface
+1. **Repository Pattern**: All ClickUp API interactions go through the `ClickupRepository` interface
 2. **Use Case Pattern**: Business logic is isolated in dedicated use case classes
-3. **Type Safety**: TypeScript interfaces ensure API contracts are maintained
+3. **Type Safety**: Comprehensive TypeScript types in `src/types/` ensure API contracts are maintained
-4. **MCP Integration**: Tools are registered in a centralized location
+4. **MCP Integration**: Tools are registered in `src/server/mcp-server.ts`
+5. **Clean Architecture**: Separation of concerns between domain, use cases, and infrastructure layers

 #### 🏗️ Scalability Considerations